 Applications for the Sept - December semester are due by September 8th.

-Applications for the Januray - April semester are due by December 1st.
+Applications for the January - May semester are due by January 15th.

 The Bruce Museum Education Internship program is designed for university or college students seeking to gain hands-on experience in a museum education setting.
 This internship is available during the academic year, September – June.
 A minimum of 120 hours per semester is required with no more than 150 hours per semester.
 This is a paid internship with an hourly rate of $16.00.
 This position requires availability on Tuesdays, Thursdays, Saturdays, and Sundays.
 The exact details of the schedule will be worked out with the individual as the internship begins.

 This internship will focus on museum education in an art and science museum.
-The intern will be working primarily with the Manager of School Services and the Manager of Outreach Education on a variety of projects related to the Museum’s education programs.
+The intern will be working primarily with the Museum's Manager of Youth and Family Programs on a variety of projects related to the Museum’s education programs.
 The intern will experience all aspects of museum education including: teaching from the object, working with a variety of age groups, developing and conducting classes at the Museum.
 While family programming is the internships primary focus, the intern may have the opportunity to work with school audiences through in-house school programs and the Museum’s outreach program – the Brucemobile.

 Specific duties include: preparing materials for classes; interacting with visitors and groups through educational and instructional activities and tours; and developing curriculum and educational programs for various exhibitions; and evaluating educational programs and resources.